 Thankfully these rucksacks usually contain a rain cover which means should it chuck with rain your equipment stays dry.
 These features are sometimes available on some of the smaller rucksacks as well.

 So how did I choose my rucksack?
 I’ve chosen the Osprey Ariel 65 AG.
 This is a 65 L rucksack with an antigravity system.
 It’s is slightly heavier at 2.2kg, but carries the weight fully on the hips with shoulders just as guidelines.

-Before I chose this rucksack I took my old one out of over 30 years when I went backpacking around the world with a friend in my 20’s.
-It was just about in one peace.
+Before I chose this new rucksack I took my old one out for one last trip.
+Used over 30 years when I went backpacking around the world with a friend in my 20’s.
+It was just about in one piece.
 Unfortunately I’m not as young as I used to be but it still worked and earlier this year I headed off to the Peak District for a weekend to test it out and find out which features are important to me.
 Some of the straps were broken but on the whole it still worked and of course it was my favourite colour purple! (fully colour-coordinated !)